 Is Parsley Good For You?

 That’s the entire deal.
 Its vitamin K content is what will really impress you.
 It contains 574% of the daily recommended value of the nutrient.
 And the vitamin C it contains is more than thrice the amount found in oranges.
 It is also rich in other essential nutrients like vitamin A, iron, copper, and folate.
 And by the way, parsley contains twice the amount of iron in spinach.
+But do keep in mind this iron found in plants, called non-heme iron, is not as bioavailable as that found in animal sources.

 These comparisons will tell you how incredible a food parsley is.